Table of Contents

 How effective is the vaccine?
 What is the difference between the various COVID-19 vaccines available?
 What is this Delta variant I keep hearing about?
 To learn about these topics and more, visit the Texas Department of State Health Services’ (DSHS) COVID-19 Vaccine Frequently Asked Questions.

 Also, you may have noticed that there is a lot of information about the vaccine on the internet.
 Unfortunately, not everything you find online is true.
-To get some clarity between what is true and what isn’t, visit Debunking Common COVID-19 Vaccine Myths on the American Academy of Family Physicians’ consumer website (familydoctor.org).
+To get some clarity between what is true and what isn’t, see our Click bait or the real deal?
+What’s really true about the COVID-19 vaccine.

 Getting the Vaccine